oleh-malakan/t/README.md

 # The T Programming Language
-Roadmap, support x86_64 and ARM architecture family.
+Roadmap, development for the x86_64 and ARM family of architectures.